 The Mozio Recommendation

 Flights can be especially cheap in Europe and many low-cost companies operate many different domestic and international routes.
-When coming to Paris from Europe, we highly recommend taking a plane for both their affordability and the very short journey time.
+If you travel to Paris from Europe, we highly recommend taking a plane for both their affordability and the very short journey time.

 You can also hop on a taxi, Uber, or book a private ride for the last mile to reach your destination, even if it is at a higher fare.
 Taxis from CDG airport to Paris are calculated at a flat rate and cost 55€.
 An Uber from CDG to the center of Paris costs about 45€.
 Taxis from Orly airport to Paris are also calculated at a flat rate and cost 35€.
 An Uber from Orly to the center of Paris cost about 38€.